redpanda-data/connect/website/docs/components/outputs/http_client.md

 ### `extract_headers`

-Specify which response headers should be added to resulting messages as metadata.
+Specify which response headers should be added to resulting synchronous response messages as metadata.
 Header keys are lowercased before matching, so ensure that your patterns target lowercased versions of the header keys that you expect.
+This field is not applicable unless `propagate_response` is set to `true`.

 Type: `object`